barryclark/jekyll-now/2016-10-16-Facebook-Hack-Night.md

 php -r "unlink('composer-setup.php');"
 ```

-These terminal commands will do the following
+These terminal commands will do the following:

 * Download the installer to the current directory
 * Verify the installer SHA-384 which you can also cross-check here
 * Run the installer